iminonit/TeeToken-An-Ethereum-Experience/README.md

 On to the Contract Methods:

-Set Locked: Allows us (inonit) to lock contract functionality to the extent that the gas price to interact with the contract is unresonably high.
+Set Locked: Allows us (TeeToken/inonit) to lock contract functionality to the extent that the gas price to interact with the contract is unresonably high.
 Why did we do this?
 Unforeseen circumstances could lead to such a requirement, what those circumstances are, we are yet to find out.

 Add Reward: This method allows the contract owner to fund the smart contract address with the Ether reward that token holders may claim, the “Recycle Time” field denotes the timeframe in which token holders may claim the Ether reward, if some token holders dont do so in the predetermined and published timeframe, The contract owner will be able to reclaim the Ether.